turgu1/esp32-gateway/README.md

 ### JSON diet

-The **JSON diet** format is a version of the JSON format for which double quotes arround simple strings are omitted.
+The **JSON diet** format is a version of the JSON format for which double quotes around simple strings are omitted.

 The gateway's **JSON diet** processing adds double quotes on strings without them.
 It also eliminates irrelevant spaces that could be part of the packet.
 It keeps everything present after the last `}`.
 If a string contains any of the following characters or starts with a number character, it is required that the input string in the received packet stay with double quotes: